|

 This system operates on the same principal as the Battery

-charge your battery bank.
-When the batteries are full the excess power is
+to charge your battery bank.
+When the batteries are full the excess power

-fed back into the grid.
-In the event of an outage, your critical loads are
+is fed back into the grid.
+In the event of an outage, your critical loads

 The benefit of this system is that you have the ability to sell power back